 What makes good business ideas for teens?

-Business ideas for teens need to be a bit different than for young and older adults.
+Business ideas for teens need to be a bit different than for young and older adults (they're even different from business ideas for students).
 Along with school and the potential lack of transportation, there are many limitations on what you can do and how you can accept payment.

 Home-based or Easily Accessible

 The most accessible business for young and older teens is one that you don't have to travel long distances to do.
 So, it stands to reason that online businesses will be a better option.
 Check out our guide on how to start an online business.

 If you pick an offline business that requires meeting people in person, make sure your potential customers are easily accessible.